syncfusion-content/wpf-docs/wpf/Hub-Tile/Getting-Started.md

 # Getting Started

-This section gives an overview for working with the HubTile and PulsingTile control.
+This section gives an overview for working with the HubTile and PulsingTile controls.

 ## Assembly deployment

-Refer [HubTile](https://help.syncfusion.com/wpf/control-dependencies#sfhubtile) and [PulsingTile](https://help.syncfusion.com/wpf/control-dependencies#sfpulsingtile) control dependencies section to get the list of assemblies or NuGet package needs to be added as reference to use the HubTile and PulsingTile control in any application.
+Refer [HubTile](https://help.syncfusion.com/wpf/control-dependencies#sfhubtile) and [PulsingTile](https://help.syncfusion.com/wpf/control-dependencies#sfpulsingtile) control dependencies to get the list of assemblies or NuGet package needs to be added as reference to use the HubTile and PulsingTile control in any application.

 ## Creating simple application with HubTile and PulsingTile

-In this walk through, you will create WPF application that contains SfHubTile and SfPulsingTile control.
+In this walk through, you will create WPF application that contains HubTile and PulsingTile control.
 Create a new WPF Project in Visual Studio to display HubTile and PulsingTile with data objects.
 By the following ways, you can add the controls:

 1. [Adding control via Designer](#adding-control-via-designer)
 2. [Adding control manually in XAML](#adding-control-manually-in-xaml)